Lha Charitable Trust: Prof. Samdhong Rinpoche website project

-To make the writings, speeches and teachings of His Eminence Professor Samdong Rinpoche freely available to the general public, Lha launched the bilingual website (Tibetan and English) The website contains many researched articles, audio and video clips on Buddhist teachings, Tibetan culture and language, democracy, non-violence, and the situation of Tibet, and receives over 11,000 viewers per month.
-Lha was proud to launch this website as an initiative towards preserving Tibet's culture, language and heritage, and to help it to flourish.
+To make the writings, speeches and teachings of His Eminence Professor Samdong Rinpoche freely available to the general public, Lha launched a bilingual website (Tibetan and English).
+The website contains many researched articles, audio and video clips on Buddhist teachings, Tibetan culture and language, democracy, non-violence, and the situation of Tibet, and receives over 11,000 viewers per month.
+Lha launched this website as an initiative towards preserving Tibet's culture, language and heritage, and to help it to flourish.
 Professor Samdong Rinpoche, an eminent and distinguished scholar, teacher and philosopher, is a lifelong campaigner of Gandhian principles, and works closely with the Dalai Lama.
 Rinpoche was the first elected Kalon Tripa (Prime Minister) of the Tibetan Central Administration, and a former Speaker of the Tibetan Parliament in Exile.
 His services are valued at the highest level in many institutions, including former Principal/Director, Central Institute of Higher Tibetan Studies, Chancellor of Sanchi University of Buddhist-Indic Studies, member of the Expert Advisory Committee, Ministry of Culture, Government of India, and President of the International Buddhist Congregation.

 Public health initiatives

 Lha facilitates initiatives to improve community health and increase awareness about the importance of hygiene and physical well-being.

-Donations of medicine are collected and distributed by Lha to local public health centers, such as Delek Hospital and the Central Tibetan Administration's Department of Health.
+Medicine assistance is distributed by Lha to local public health centres, such as Delek Hospital and the Central Tibetan Administration's Department of Health.

-Lha provides educational seminars on AIDS, sexual health, and provides information on sexually transmitted diseases, including free distribution of leaflets and condoms and the importance of their use.
+Lha provides educational seminars on AIDS, sexual health, and information on sexually transmitted diseases, including free distribution of leaflets and condoms and the importance of their use.
 Lha also offers seminars on other, more general health issues.

 The community kitchen provides extensive hygiene and nutritional education classes to improve community health.
 Lha incorporates simple health information into its English language classes to help Tibetans effectively communicate with doctors and pharmacists.
-All donations that are in the form of medicine are distributed by Lha to local public health centers.
+All donations that are in the form of medicine are distributed by Lha to local public health centres.

 Free book distribution

-In July 2008, Lha's U.S. partner, the Omprakash Foundation, shipped a total of 30,000 books from U.S. to Dharamsala.
+In July 2008, Lha's U.S. partner, the Omprakash Foundation, shipped a total of 30,000 books from the U.S. to Dharamsala.
 All of the books were distributed to Tibetan and local Indian schools, charitable organizations, libraries and individuals in Dharamsala and surrounding regions.
 Lha continues to collect books and donate them to libraries and schools.
 In 2014, Lha distributed around 340 books, through the Rotary Club Dharamsala.